NJnisarg/tor_project/README.md

     - cell: Describing the Tor Cell(message) for communication between the nodes
     - onion_proxy: The client side of the Tor.
     - onion_router: The user process that will run on a tor node that wants to participate in the circuit.
+- There are also certain core modules that can be used across multiple higher level components
+    - connection: The module for maintaining code related to connection, sockets, circuits and stream.
+The onion proxy and router both the modules will use this.
+    - crypto: The module that is a wrapper created for use in the project
 - More modules will be added and the above organization of the code is subject to refactoring based on the progress of the project.

 # Coding conventions